koalalorenzo/blog/content/posts/202212-tips-switching-to-helix-editor/index.md

 customization and customization options have allowed me to tailor it to my specific needs and preferences.
 The use of custom scripts and language servers has also improved my workflow and helped me to write better code faster.
-:rocket: Overall, I have been very happy with Helix and do not plan on returning to Visual Studio Code.
-I would highly recommend Helix to anyone who is looking for a fast and efficient text editor that is customizable and powerful.
+:rocket: Overall, I have been **happy with Helix** and do not plan on returning to Visual Studio Code.
+I highly recommend Helix to anyone who is looking for a fast and efficient text editor that is customizable and powerful.

-Go on [helix-editor.com](https://helix-editor.com) and get started!
+Go to [helix-editor.com](https://helix-editor.com) and get started!
 You will not regret it :wink: